Dhulbahante Garadate: Culture

 The Nugaal is traditionally Dhulbahante territory and also the territory emphasized by the Dervish.
 Maarsasho is a Somali term which literally means minimalism, referring to the off-the-grid lifestyle.
 The Dervish stated in a 1903 letter to the British colonial consulate that the Darawiish pride themselves on having no material possessions:

 Douglas Jardine likewise noted the propensity of maarsasho (minimalism) among Darawiish, and said this extended to avoiding drugs such as the Khat leaf:

 The onset of colonialism didn't necessarily directly engender a binary colonial or Dervish identity, with Jardine describing a set of people who had "immunity from attack":

 From this place, the chief grazing grounds of the tribes were at his mercy.
 It was an excellent base from which to carry out raids in any direction.
 Many of the tribesmen, loath to leave such luxuriant pastures, had remained in close proximity to the Dervish post; and their immunity from attack had shown that some sort of understanding existed between them and the Dervishes with whom they had exchanged visits and presents.

 The Mariyama Shiikh poem suggests a culture of nativism in the Nugaal with the usage of muhajir (emigrant) for non-natives:

-The Dhulbahante and her sister clan the Warsangali both practice a dance called the Jaandheer, which is a cultural dance native to the Harti clans that reside in the states of Sool Sanaag and Cayn.However some subclans of the greater Habr Jeclo have been known to practice the dance and adopted variants from the Dhulbahante.
+The Dhulbahante and her sister clan the Warsangali both practice a dance called the Jaandheer, which is a cultural dance native to the Isaaq clan that birthed the Dhulbahante, that reside in the states of Sool Sanaag and Cayn.
+The Dhulbahante are said to have adopted the tradition from subclans of the greater Habr Jeclo, who have been known to practice the dance.